-This prospectus covers the resale by the Lincoln Park of 8,133,926 shares of our common stock, comprised of: (i) 142,939 shares that we already issued to Lincoln Park as Commitment Shares for making the commitment under the Purchase Agreement and (ii) an additional 7,990,987 shares we may sell to Lincoln Park under the Purchase Agreement from time to time from and after Commencement, including the Initial Purchase of \$3.0 million of shares sold on February 2, 2022 at a purchase price of \$5.38 per share (the "Initial Purchase Shares").
+This prospectus covers the resale by the Lincoln Park of 8,133,926 shares of our common stock, comprised of: (i) 142,939 shares that we already issued to Lincoln Park as Commitment Shares for making the commitment under the Purchase Agreement and (ii) an additional 7,990,987 shares we may sell to Lincoln Park under the Purchase Agreement from time to time from and after Commencement, including the Initial Purchase of \$3.0 million of shares to be sold on the date of this prospectus based on the prevailing market prices of our common stock immediately preceding the time of the Initial Purchase (the "Initial Purchase Shares").
 Other than the Initial Purchase Shares, all sales are at our sole discretion.

-From time to time and at our sole discretion for a period of 36-months, on any business day that we select on which the closing price of our common stock equals or exceeds \$1.00 (subject to adjustment for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock split or other similar transaction as provided in the Purchase Agreement), we may direct Lincoln Park to purchase up to 30,000 shares of common stock, which maximum share amount may be increased by up to 75,000 shares depending on the market price of our common stock at the time of sale ("Regular Purchases") and subject to a maximum commitment by Lincoln Park of \$2,500,000 per single Regular Purchase.
+Other than 142,939 Commitment Shares that we have already issued to Lincoln Park pursuant to the terms of the Purchase Agreement as consideration for its commitment to purchase shares of our common stock under the Purchase Agreement, we do not have the right to commence any sales of our common stock to Lincoln Park under the Purchase Agreement until all of the conditions set forth in the Purchase Agreement have been satisfied, including that the SEC has declared effective the registration statement that includes this prospectus registering the shares that will be issued and sold to Lincoln Park (the "Commencement Date").
+On the Commencement Date, the Company shall sell the Initial Purchase Shares, under the terms and subject to the conditions of the Purchase Agreement, to Lincoln Park.
+From and after the Commencement Date, we may, from time to time and at our sole discretion for a period of 36-months, on any business day that we select on which the closing price of our common stock equals or exceeds \$1.00 (subject to adjustment for any reorganization, recapitalization, non-cash dividend, stock split, reverse stock split or other similar transaction as provided in the Purchase Agreement), direct Lincoln Park to purchase up to 30,000 shares of common stock, which maximum share amount may be increased up to 75,000 shares depending on the market price of our common stock at the time of sale ("Regular Purchases") and subject to a maximum commitment by Lincoln Park of \$2,500,000 per single Regular Purchase.
 In addition, at our discretion, Lincoln Park has committed to purchase other "accelerated amounts" and/or "additional accelerated amounts" under certain circumstances.
 We will control the timing and amount of any sales of our common stock to Lincoln Park.
 The purchase price of the shares that may be sold to Lincoln Park in Regular Purchases under the Purchase Agreement will be based on the market price of our common stock at or immediately prior to the time of sale as computed under the Purchase Agreement.
 The purchase price per share will be equitably adjusted for any reorganization, recapitalization, non-cash dividend, stock split, or other similar transaction as set forth in the Purchase Agreement.
 We may at any time in our sole discretion terminate the Purchase Agreement without fee, penalty or cost upon one business day notice.
 There are no restrictions on future financings, rights of first refusal, participation rights, penalties or liquidated damages in the Purchase Agreement or Registration Rights Agreement, other than a prohibition on our entering into certain types of transactions that are defined in the Purchase Agreement as "Variable Rate Transactions."
 Lincoln Park may not assign or transfer its rights and obligations under the Purchase Agreement.